lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 2.1  Operability

-2.1.1 The system must allow loading by pressing a button, placing the material inside it and hten close the compartment.
+2.1.1 The system must allow loading by pressing a button, placing the material inside it and then close the compartment.

-2.1.2 The system must allow unloading by entering once pincode, retrieving the said material and closing the compartment, then it will resume operation after the press on the start button again
+2.1.2 The system must allow unloading by entering a code, retrieving the said material and closing the compartment, then it will resume operation after the press on the start button again

 2.2 Accessibility